esbmc/esbmc/BUILDING.md

 ESBMC_STATIC=ON
 ```

-We'll use these variable later in the build process.
+We'll use these variables later in the build process.
 Note that downloading
-dependencies works for most of the dependencies covered below as well.
+dependencies work for most of the dependencies covered below as well.
-In this case you can directly jump to the section "Building ESBMC".
+In this case, you can directly jump to the section "Building ESBMC".
-Remember that it is not necessary to keep all the features enabled.
+Remember that it is optional to keep all the features enabled.
 They are optional.

 ### Preparing distributed Clang (recommended for a shared build)

-For shared builds it is recommended to use the system's LLVM/Clang, which on
+For shared builds, it is recommended to use the system's LLVM/Clang, which on
 Ubuntu can be obtained by:
 ```
 apt-get install libclang-cpp11-dev &&